Safe Active Street Program - Elizabeth Street and Jenkins Avenue

 I support this because I want my children to be able to safely ride around the suburb - ideally, it would be extended to provide safe passage across Stirling Hwy, which acts as a real barrier at the moment.

-Prue Griffin about 6 years ago
+Prue Griffin almost 7 years ago

 Changes to the Local Planning Scheme No. 3 currently being debated will result in much higher housing density around both Elizabeth St and Jenkins Ave.
 The State Government changes are significant.
 The impact of increased population in these areas means that the streets being considered will become more important for residents and to change their usage as currently being considered is totally unacceptable due to the unknown knock on impacts this will have in the future.
 It’s totally inappropriate to be even considering this proposal while LPS No.3 is being debated and I’m dumbfounded as to how the Council can think it’s acceptable to put this forward now when there is so much uncertainty and angst in the community.

-Andrew Pearce about 6 years ago
+Andrew Pearce almost 7 years ago

 Fully support this initiative and look forward to its speedy implementation.
 Would be good to see an overall master plan for safe streets to ensure that initiatives like Edward/ Jenkins do not end up being isolated pockets

-Greg Locke about 6 years ago
+Greg Locke almost 7 years ago

 Great idea - thank you!